Bitten By A Dog? Here’s What Not To Do

 Posted on Wednesday, May 31st, 2017 at 7:33 pm

-what you shouldn't do if you've been bitten by a dogDog bite injuries affect millions of people every year in the U.S., with the majority of the bite severity affecting children under the age of 10.
+What you shouldn't do if you've been bitten by a dogDog bite injuries affect millions of people every year in the U.S., with the majority of the bite severity affecting children under the age of 10.
 Animal companions are a cherished part of many people’s lives, and while there are a lot of things that you can do to stay safe around dogs, accidents still happen.
 Whether you were bitten by your own pet while playing, bitten by a neighbor’s dog while walking by, or another scenario, it’s important that you know what to do next.
 Especially if your injuries are serious enough to possibly seek a personal injury lawsuit, the more thorough you can be with your post-bite action, the better.

 However, many people make mistakes following a dog bite, and end up complicating things instead.
 If you or someone you love is bitten by a dog, here are a few things that you should avoid: